saptakdutta/NASA_POWER_API/ReadME.md

+# GUI Access

+GUI access for single point downloads is maintained separately here: https://power.larc.nasa.gov/data-access-viewer/

+This tool exists as a back end interface that can help integrate the modeled data into your own application

 # Setup

 Use the provided environment.yml file with conda to create the necessary virtual environment required to run this tool